FerroYx/academic_CV/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a master student majoring in Physics with Concentration in Astrophysics/Cosmology at Stony Brook University.
-My research was focusing on obeserving transits of exoplanets around white dwarf.
-I have strong interests in gravitational wave and lensing, dark energy & dark matters.
-I love my cat Pearl and Obsidian and love painting during my leisure time.
-{style="text-align: justify;"}
+During undergraduate, my research was focusing on obeserving transits of exoplanets around white dwarf.
+I'm current a member of Stony Brook Strong lensing Group, supervised by [Prof.Simon Birrer](https://sibirrer.github.io/).
+And also a member of the LSST Strong Lensing Science Collaboration.
+I'm interested in Strong Gravitational lens, Dark Matter and Dark Energy, Cosmology Parameters Modeling, and Simulations.